 - Long-term CLA supplementation and body composition - PubMed

-- Chromium picolinate for reducing body weight - PubMed
+- Chromium picolinate for reducing body weight: meta-analysis - PubMed

 - Human Clinical Studies Involving Bitter Orange - PMC